eb4j/stardict4j/README.md

 ## Development status

-A status of library development is considered as `Alpha`.
+A status of library development is considered as `Beta`.

 ## Install